Industrial Internet of Things (IIoT) Solutions from BHS, Inc.

 BHS Fleet Tracker® (FLT-IIOT) is a cloud-based fleet-management system, with detailed reporting that allows users to right-size their fleets for optimal efficiency.
 Connection to the IIoT allows managers to measure the health of batteries, stands, and trucks by logging into a secured Web Portal.

-Fleet Tracker’s touchscreen HMI mounted on an Operator Aboard Battery Extractor (BE) guides users to charged batteries, posts maintenance reminders, and updates the status of battery assets to the cloud.
+Fleet Tracker’s touchscreen HMI mounted on battery extractors guides users to charged batteries, posts maintenance reminders, and updates the status of battery assets to the cloud.
 The Fleet Tracker system improves battery health, improves change-out efficiency, and gives managers the real-time data they need to eliminate waste by matching assets to needs exactly.

 The IIoT-Integrated Operator Aboard Battery Extractor (BE-IIOT) is a fully connected battery change-out machine for high-volume users.
 In addition to the efficiency and safety benefits already associated with BHS BE models, the the IIoT-enabled unit provides telematics capabilities to capture and transmit key data points.